ariestiyansyah/ariestiyansyah.github.io/_posts/2016-02-20-open-edx-comprehesive-theming.md

 - edX
 - code
 - Django
-description: Open edX Comprehesive Theming
+description: Open edX Comprehensive Theming
 ---

 Note: This is for my research purpose.